South Dakota attorney general impeached over fatal crash

 The Highway Patrol concluded that Ravnsborg’s car crossed completely onto the highway shoulder before hitting Boever, and criminal investigators said later that they didn’t believe some of Ravnsborg’s statements.

-“He should have stepped down, should have done the honorable thing,” said House Speaker Spencer Gosch, a Republican who oversaw the House investigation and voted against impeachment.
+“He should have stepped down, should have done the honorable thing,” said House Speaker Spencer Gosch, who oversaw the House investigation and voted against impeachment.

+The articles of impeachment required approval from a majority of the 70 members of the House and passed by just one vote.

-All eight House Democrats voted for impeachment, while Republicans were split, with 28 voting for it and 31 against.
-One Republican lawmaker, Rep. Scott Odenbach, recused himself because he had given legal advice to the attorney general after the crash.
+Of the 36 people who voted in favor, eight were Democrats and 28 were Republicans.
+The 31 against it were all Republicans.
+Republican Rep. Scott Odenbach recused himself because he had given legal advice to the attorney general after the crash.
+Two other Republican lawmakers were absent.

 Ravnsborg, who had been largely silent about the crash and was not present for the vote, sent lawmakers a pair of defiant letters Monday night urging them not to impeach him.